ecs-vlc/COMP6248/docs/index.md

 ## Online Quizzes

+There will be two assessed online-quizzes.
+Details to follow.

 ## Coursework assignment

 Information on the coursework assignment (worth 40% of the module) is [here](coursework.html).

 ## Where to get additional help

 Talk to us!
 You are more than welcome to arrange to meet with us to discuss issues related to the course - we will be in the labs each week.
 The lab sessions are also facilitated by a team of our PhD students who are experts in the deep learning / differentiable programming field in their own right (many of them have published work in this space, or are close to achieving that). <a href="http://www.ecs.soton.ac.uk/people/kf2u17">Kate</a> ([email](mailto:kf2u17@ecs.soton.ac.uk)) and <a href="http://www.ecs.soton.ac.uk/people/jsh2">Jon</a> ([email](mailto:jsh2@ecs.soton.ac.uk)) can both be reached by email or by coming to find us in our offices (32/3015 for Kate & 32/3019 for Jon).